Church attack in Nice: What we know so far

 At 8:29 am French time (0729 GMT) a man with a knife began attacking people praying inside the Basilica of Notre-Dame in the heart of the Mediterranean city.

-The attacker had a copy of the Koran and three knives with him, France's anti-terror prosecutor Jean-Francois Ricard told a news conference.
+The attacker had a copy of the Koran, three knives and two mobile phones with him, France's anti-terror prosecutor Jean-Francois Ricard told a news conference.

 The body of a man, a 55-year-old church employee, was found nearby inside the basilica -- his throat had also been slit.

-Another woman, a 44-year-old who had fled the church to a nearby restaurant, died shortly afterwards from multiple knife wounds.
+Another woman, a 44-year-old who had fled the church at 8:54 to a nearby restaurant, died shortly afterwards from multiple knife wounds.

 The killer was shot and wounded by police who arrived quickly at the scene.